NethermindEth/nethermind-tdx/README.md

 options:

 * `ATTESTATION_PROVIDER_URL`: The URL of the attestation provider.
-If set to `auto`, the VM deployment script will deploy a new attestation provider in Azure.
+If set to `null`, the VM deployment script will deploy a new attestation provider in Azure.

 ### Lighthouse